LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 PILLAR #6: COMMUNITY SERVICE

 Most LBD students seek out and deliver service to their community.
-The need to accumulate specific hours of community service in order to graduate from high school is well understood.
-Most LBD students will acquire these hours and then exceed them.
-The LBD supports students’ search for effective community service.
+The need to accumulate specific hours of community service in order to graduate from an Ontario high school is well understood.
+Most LBD students will acquire these hours and substantially exceed them.
+The LBD supports students’ search for meaningful and effective community service.
 This includes providing information regarding volunteer opportunities.

 BUILDING SOCIAL AND CULTURAL CAPITAL